Firm recounting Arizona ballots wants methods kept secret

 Cyber Ninjas started the weeks-long recount effort Friday, but it is doing so with little transparency and refuses to allow media or the public to watch the recount being held at the state fairgrounds in Phoenix.
 Only observers who have had their backgrounds checked by the company are allowed in.

+The audit has already been beset by amateur mistakes that critics view as evidence the auditors are not up to the task.
+Hand counters began the day using blue pens, which are banned in ballot counting rooms because they can be read by ballot machines.
+For days leading up to the audit, a crew from a group of Phoenix television stations, azfamily, had unfettered access to the supposedly secure facility as auditors were setting up equipment and receiving ballots and counting machines.

-The Florida-based consultancy has no election experience and is run by a man who has shared unfounded conspiracy theories claiming the official 2020 presidential election results are illegitimate.
+The Florida-based consultancy has no election experience and is run by Doug Logan, who has shared unfounded conspiracy theories claiming the official 2020 presidential election results are illegitimate.

 Maricopa County conducted numerous pre- and post-election reviews to check the accuracy of voting machines, including a hand count of a representative sample of ballots as required by state law.